sta210-fa20/website/content/syllabus/index.md

 - Fit and evaluate linear and logistic regression models.
 - Assess whether a proposed model is appropriate and describe its limitations.
 - Use R Markdown to write reproducible reports and GitHub for version control and collaboration.
-- Use GitHub for version control and collaboration.
-- Communicate statistical analyses to a general audience.
+- Communicate results from statistical analyses to a general audience.

 ## Course community